svenons/svenons/README.md

 [HasteBin](https://paste.svenons.xyz/)

 ## what's happening?
-👩‍💻 I'm currently working on the Semester Project (https://github.com/Waste-Warrior)
+👩‍💻 I'm currently working on the second semester project and learning DART.

 🧠 If you are from Riga State 3rd Gymnasium, struggling with Programming, reach out ;)